 Sara Brookner interviews the steering committee of the Berkshire Leadership Summit, which brought together a hundred present and future US and Canadian women leaders to discuss equity and advancement in the theatre field.

 The twenty-first century American theater is a communal experience where artists and audiences are bound in an existence which deems them equal parts subject, spectator and benefactor.
 Moving beyond traditions of privilege, subscriptions, access and pricing; the contemporary American Theater emerges as a necessary cultural commodity of storytelling.
 At ArtsEmerson: The World On Stage, we are fully aware of this paradigm shift and we welcome it, seeing it as the bedrock for our audience development goals.

-Breaking Through the Bottleneck: Theater Makers in the Black Community Congregate to Change Dynamics in BostonAkiba Abaka discusses her experience at the Model the Movement conference in Boston.
+Breaking Through the Bottleneck: Theatre Makers in the Black Community Congregate to Change Dynamics in BostonAkiba Abaka discusses her experience at the Model the Movement conference in Boston.